davidkenneyart/atlas/docs/01-Manifesto.md

 Its significance comes from its relationships.

-Atlas stores truth.
+Atlas stores knowledge once.

-Atlas reveals meaning.
+Meaning emerges through connection.

 ---